-Question from Jenna T.: I need your help Rick.
+Question from Jenna: I need your help, Rick.

 I turned my computer on this morning and it booted up into Safe Mode instead of the normal mode.

 Rick’s answer: Jenna, it sounds like your system’s boot settings have been changed somehow.
-If that’s the case, it should be easy to reverse it and make your PC boot up in Normal mode.
-Try this:
+If that’s the case, it should be easy to reverse it and make your PC boot up into Windows in normal mode.

 1 – Press the Windows+R key combination to open a “Run” dialog box.

 2 – Type msconfig into the “Open” field, then click OK.

 3 – In the “General” tab, make sure Normal startup is selected.